Episode 12 of the Time to Market Podcast is the Season One Recap. Etienne Garbugli and Sean Murphy shared lessons learned and plans for next season.

 Sean K. Murphy: Good morning Étienne, we have reached episode 12 and the end of season one.
 We agreed to use this episode as an opportunity to review what we have covered and what we have learned.
 I wanted to revisit our promise for the podcast: to explore the realities of entrepreneurship with a focus on B2B startups.
 We wanted to offer actionable insight, principles and their application, and rules of thumb.

-What did you take away from this first season?
+What are your takeaways from this first season?

 Étienne Garbugli: I’ve learned a lot about the challenges of producing a weekly podcast: